rajkumarpawar07/iSangeet-A-music-player/README.md

 # iSangeet-A-music-player

-An android application named iSangeet-music player using android studio in java, xml.
+An android application named iSangeet-music player using android studio in java.